-This week is small business week, so instead of our usual safety tips and techniques; I would like to extend a congratulatory “Thank You” to small business owners everywhere.
-I do not have the exact stats in front of me, but I have heard that a huge majority of businesses, tax dollars, and jobs are directly related to small businesses.
+This Saturday, November 27, is Small Business Saturday.
+So instead of our usual safety tips and techniques, I would like to extend a congratulatory “Thank You” to small business owners everywhere.
+I do not have the exact stats, but I have heard that a huge majority of businesses, tax dollars, and jobs are directly related to small businesses.

-And the timing couldn’t be better with all of us attempting to climb out of this recession.
-So to all of you, Thank You for your Herculean efforts.
+The timing couldn’t be better with all of us attempting to climb out of the financial mess created by the pandemic.
+So, to all of you, thank you for your Herculean efforts.

 Small Business is the Best Business!

-In my opinion, and as a small business owner myself, I firmly believe that small business is the backbone of America.
-It shows everything that is great about our Country and our resolve to ‘beat the system’ and succeed in our passions.
+As a small business owner myself, I firmly believe that small business is the backbone of America.
+It shows everything that is great about our country and our resolve to survive “the system” and succeed in our passions.
 It also shows just how crazy we are.
-I know several business owners that have given up decent salaries and benefits to venture into the unknown.
+I know several business owners that have given up decent salaries and good benefits to venture into the unknown.
 What kind of crazy does one have to be to give up that kind of steady and dependable income?
 Well, it’s the best kind of crazy!
-Many people will not willingly go out alone and venture into a new field, or offer a better way of doing things.
+Many people will not willingly go out alone and venture into a new field.
 After all, most of us have families to feed and bills to pay.
-Being a small business owner and/or a “solo-pranuer” can be extremely frustrating, financially and emotionally draining, and very taxing on marriages and relationships.
+Being a small business owner and/or a “solo-pranuer” can be extremely frustrating, financially and emotionally draining, and a real strain on marriages and relationships.

-Just think about all that a small business owner has to do.
-I, for example, am the Janitor, Receptionist, Training Manager, Sales Team, Lead Generator, Payroll Specialist, CFO, CEO, Public Education Specialist, Community Outreach Coordinator, Social Media Guru, and many, many other things.
-Some of these things I do very well, most I have had to learn on the fly.
-I am responsible for all of it, and it is not easy.
-I often rely on my beautiful (and tremendously understanding) wife for honest feedback on a new idea or design or approach to something.
+Did you ever think about all the positions a small business owner personally fills?
+For example, I am the Janitor, Receptionist, Training Manager, Sales Team, Lead Generator, Payroll Specialist, CFO, CEO, Public Education Specialist, Community Outreach Coordinator, Social Media Guru, and many other jobs.
+Some of these I do very well, while most I had to learn on the fly.
+All responsibility rests with me and it is not easy.
+I often rely on my beautiful (and tremendously understanding) wife for honest feedback on a new idea or design or a new approach to something.
 For every 10 ideas I have, I get at least 9 “No!” responses.
-And that is actually a good thing as that helps me focus a little better.
-For all the jobs I do not want, cannot do, or refuse to do; she usually catches the short end of that deal.
-For without her and our amazingly beautiful almost 4-year old daughter; most of what we do here at HHP would not be possible.
+That is actually a good thing as that helps me focus a little better.
+For all the jobs I do not want, cannot do, or refuse to do; she usually catches the short end.
+Without her and our amazingly beautiful daughters, most of what we do here at HHP would not be possible.

-To coin a radio advertisement; I may be by myself in these ventures; but I am never alone.
-As a career firefighter and a small business owner, my best advice to other small business owners is to find and collaborate with people many times smarter than yourself (not hard in my case); and to outsource what you cannot do yourself.
-It may seem expensive, but it really pays off in the end and frees up your time.
-After all, a business ceases to exist if we spend all of our time working IN our business, instead of ON our business.
+To “quote” a radio advertisement, I may be by myself in these ventures; but I am never alone.
+As a career firefighter and a small business owner, my best advice to other small business owners is to find and collaborate with people many times smarter than yourself (not hard in my case).
+Outsource what you cannot do yourself.
+It may seem expensive, but it pays off in the long run freeing up your time.
+Our business ceases to exist if we spend all our time working IN our business, instead of ON our business.

 In closing, thank you and congratulations to small business owners everywhere.
 Keep up the good work.
-After all, it is us who will make this Country great again, not some rambling politician that lies 200 times a day or makes false promise after false promise.
+It will be worth it.

 Until next time, stay safe my friends!

-Be sure to contact Home Hazard Prevention for any of your personal or family safety needs.
-From mobile CPR training to car seat education to infant safety (and much more!), HHP is here to help!
+Be sure to contact Home Hazard Prevention for any of your family or business safety needs.
+From mobile CPR training to car seat education to infant safety (and much more!)
+HHP is here to help!
 Remember, a complete safety program does not have to be expensive or time-consuming.
-As a group of professional firefighters, there is no one more qualified than us to help keep your family safe!
-(480) 448-0266 or BeSafe@HomeHazardPrevention.com
+There is no one more qualified than a group of professional firefighters to keep your family safe!
+(480) 448-0266 or Nick@HomeHazardPrevention.com